Full Roof Replacement Client

 3085 Glen Erin Drive

-COVID-19 lockdowns resulted in a huge spike in roofing repairs and replacements.
-Many offices used the closures as an opportunity to do much-needed repairs on their existing membranes.
-This roofing replacement was done in the fall and winter months of 2020/2021, during which time this building was partially open, requiring some creative thinking on our part to get the job done.
+COVID-19 lockdowns resulted in a huge spike in roofing repairs and full roof replacements.
+Many offices in Ontario used the closures as an opportunity to do much-needed repairs on their existing membranes.
+This roofing replacement was done in the fall and winter months of 2020/2021, during which time this building was partially open, requiring some creative thinking on our part utilizing asphalt and gravel built-up membrane to get the job done.

 Our client had a positive experience with their 30-year-old roof assembly and wanted to use a similar membrane selection.
 They reviewed alternatives and ultimately decided to use a hot asphalt applied built-up roof because of the multi-ply redundancy and their long-term experience which provided them with the most comfort relative to other available options.